 - Strengthening social awareness and empathy

-7. Social media offers students a way to stay in touch with friends if they move
+18. Social media offers students a way to stay in touch with friends if they move

 We recently moved back to the States after living overseas for years.
-Social media has been a wonderful way for our tween to stay in touch with friends she now has who are living all over the world.
+Social media has been a wonderful way for our tween to stay in touch with friends who are living all over the world.
 While we’ve all been meeting new people and establishing friendships in our new hometown, it was so helpful for her to still feel connected to her friends from our old hometown.
 I actually think this made leaving a little bit easier because she didn’t have to let these friendships go, which might have been the case in years past.

-Kevin Howley, PhD, DePauw University, @TheKHowley
+Kevin Howley, PhD, DePauw University

 Young people should leverage their interest in social media to promote learning, creative expression, and civic engagement.
-Social media connects young people with a world of ideas – and a world of possibilities.
+Social media connects young people with a world of ideas and a world of possibilities.
 Students can make productive use of these tools to conduct research, reach out to experts, and ask questions.
 These tools also permit young people to express themselves, share their work, and get feedback and encouragement.
-Social media promote active citizenship.
+Social media promotes active citizenship.

-As a digital marketer, other than the negative side effects of social media on teenagers, there are also good things to look forward to that will shape your kids into entrepreneurs.
+Other than the negative side effects of social media on teenagers, there are also good things to look forward to that will shape your kids into entrepreneurs.
 Here are some of the positive effects of social media on tweens:

 Michael Banks, Banks Test Prep